[Read Time: 14 minutes ]

 Spas & Sauna Worlds – Are popular throughout much of Europe.
 These often include at least one and often several saunas, steam baths, tepidarium, pools of various temps including cold plunge, salt grottos, relaxation rooms and treatment rooms.
 Saunas in these are usually well designed.
 The primary difference is that a sauna world is simply much larger than a spa.
 These are sometimes divided in to ‘Germanic’ and ‘Nordic’ though often there is little to no difference.
 Germanic require all bathers to be textile-free while Nordic, particularly in Norway, may allow textiles.
 Nordic are somewhat more likely to have simpler natural foods.

 FWIW, I’m a fan of these and the variety they offer.
 As much as I like true Finnish Sauna I also enjoy steam baths, aufguss, some of the varieties of infusions and other thermal experiences.
-That said, my preference is towards the lower key places like those developed by VAMED rather than the Carnival Cruise environments developed by Thermégroup.
+That said, my preference is towards the lower key places that focus on the experience like those developed by VAMED rather than the Carnival Cruise like environments developed by Thermégroup.

 Here is some insight on the Spa Saunas in the North Tyrol of Italy from our most recent visit.